-- Working Capital is a credit facility provided to meet the needs of working capital that runs out in one business cycle, and/or special working capital needs such as to finance inventory/ receivables/projects or other special needs which, according to CCB Indonesia's evaluation, are appropriate to be financed. - Credit limit as needed - Credit can be given in Rupiah or foreign currency - The period of up to a maximum of 1 year and can be extended as needed - The nature of revolving or non-revolving credit - Investment is a credit facility provided to finance the needs of capital goods in the context of rehabilitation, modernization, expansion, establishment of new projects and/or special needs related to investment. - Credit limit as needed - Credit is given in Rupiah or foreign currency - Long-term (more than 1 year) adjusted to the project plan
+- Working Capital is a credit facility provided to meet the necessary working capital requirements in one business cycle, and/or special working capital needs such as to finance inventory/ receivables/projects or other special needs which, according to CCB Indonesia's provisions, are appropriate to be financed. - Credit limit as needed - Credit can be given in Rupiah or foreign currency - The period of up to a maximum of 1 year and can be extended as needed - The nature of revolving or non-revolving credit - Investment is a credit facility provided to finance the needs of capital goods in the context of rehabilitation, modernization, expansion, establishment of new projects and/or special needs related to investment. - Credit limit as needed - Credit is given in Rupiah or foreign currency - Long-term (more than 1 year) adjusted to the project plan

-CCB Indonesia's commercial loans play an important role in channelling funds through credit.
+Continuing the conditions in the preceding period, CCB Indonesia's commercial loans play an important role in channelling funds through credit.
 This shows the role and contribution of CCB Indonesia to help grow the Indonesian economy by encouraging the growth of the business sector in society.